meganesu/personal-site-v2/src/blog/managing-focus-with-react-and-jest.md

 * How to use `ref` to move focus in React
 * How to write a Jest test for changing focus

-## The Backstory
+## But First, Some Context

-I have a side project that I've been building on and off for the past year: it's [a set of tables to help users understand the original Game Boy instruction set](https://meganesu.github.io/generate-gb-opcodes).
-(For more background on the project, check out this article I wrote: [Meet the Game Boy Instruction Set](https://meganesu.github.io/blog/game-boy-opcodes).)
+I have a side project that I've been building on and off for the past year: it's a set of [tables to help users understand the original Game Boy instruction set](https://meganesu.github.io/generate-gb-opcodes).
+It's essentially a website with two giant tables, where each cell contains a button and some details about a particular opcode in the Game Boy instruction set.
+When you click on one of the table cell buttons, a sidebar opens that tells you even more information about that particular instruction.
+For more background on the project, check out this article I wrote: [Meet the Game Boy Instruction Set](https://meganesu.github.io/blog/game-boy-opcodes).

 Here's the basic structure of how the app fits together.
 This should make the code examples later on in the post make more sense.